PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-13 17:21:54
+Last updated: 2024-04-13 17:22:27
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy